JoshW-dev/adam/readme.md

 A 'personality' system can be used for just generating tags -> should be more simple to implement

+the qupte searching system needs rework., default to no quote unless certain criteria met

 ## MVP

 App webscrapes news and generates an image daily.
 Hosted online (starting on github)